juanburgos/100-days-of-code/log.md

 **Thoughts**: Turned out to be a good exercise.
 Page needs lots of work.
 Have to make it mobile responsive.

+### Day06

+**Today's Progress**: Done with Applied Visual Design challenges on FreeCodeCamp.
+Practiced some of it on my personal website.

+**Thoughts**: Tomorrow will start with the Applied Accessibility Challenges.
+Rock on!

 ### Day

 **Today's Progress**: